okiyama/tixy-rpi-led-panel/README.md

 # tixy-rpi-led-panel

-Running the excellent tixy.land on an LED panel off a Raspberry Pi
+Running the excellent tixy.land on an LED panel off a Raspberry Pi.
+Huge credit to Alex Eden for the wonderful rpi-led-matrix library that made this whole project a delight and a breeze to work on.

 # Installation